n8n-io/n8n-docs/docs/hosting/starter-kits/ai-starter-kit.md

 The Self-hosted AI Starter Kit is an open, docker compose template that bootstraps a fully featured Local AI and Low Code development environment.

-Curated by [n8n](https://github.com/n8n-io), it combines the self-hosted n8n platform with a list of compatible AI products and components to get you started with building self-hosted AI workflows.
+Curated by [n8n](https://github.com/n8n-io), it combines the self-hosted n8n platform with a list of compatible AI products and components to get you started building self-hosted AI workflows.

 ## What’s included